weaviate/weaviate/gsi/README.md

 The features of this plugin include:
 * provides accurate and fast vector search for large-scale vector datasets
 * the plugin is implemented in pure Golang
-* the interfaces with Gemini's FVS (Fast Vector Search) REST web interface
+* the plugin interfaces directly with Gemini's FVS (Fast Vector Search) REST web interface

 # Architecture